 The Sub-Adviser's portfolio management team is comprised of Paul M. Frank, Brad A. Thompson and Clayton Wilkin who are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
 Paul M. Frank has been a portfolio manager of the Predecessor Fund since its predecessor fund's inception in 2004.
 Brad A. Thompson has been a portfolio manager of the Predecessor Fund since 2013.
-Clayton Wilkin became a portfolio manager of the Predecessor Fund in 2019.
+Clayton Wilkin became a portfolio manager of the Predecessor Fund since 2013.
+Clayton Wilkin became a portfolio manager of the Predecessor Fund since 2013.